troyvassalotti/troyv.dev/src/posts/finding-new-in-the-old.md

 date: 2020-06-25
 tags: ['music']
 ---
 I don't write as much music as I used to.
-There's a combination of reasons for why that is or may be, but their irrelvant to this post.
+There's a combination of reasons for why that is or may be, but their irrelevant to this post.
 Though I may not sit down and produce a song in its entirety that often, it's a given that I'll end up recording a snippet of a future song during my practice sessions.

 Those recordings - typically a video so I can see myself doing the thing - end up in my Google photos library where they get thrown into a folder aptly named "Song Ideas."